-There is a risk that interest rates will continue to rise from recent historical lows.
+There is a risk that interest rates will continue to increase.
 An increase in interest rates could result in a significant increase in the amount we pay to service debt and could have an adverse effect on our financial condition, results of operations and prospects.